SMOSTAFAH1/AL1N/README.md

 - **Responsive Layout**: Optimized for various screen sizes
 - **Smooth Animations**: RecyclerView animations for item interactions
 - **Bottom Navigation**: Intuitive navigation between main sections

----

-## 🎯 Future Enhancements

-### Potential Improvements
-1. **Automated Updates** - Implement JobService for periodic price updates and notifications
-2. **Advanced Sensors** - Integrate QR scanner for wallet addresses or GPS for location-based features
-3. **Enhanced UI** - Add animations, themes, and improved responsive design
-4. **Internationalization** - Multi-language support with proper localization
-5. **Testing Coverage** - Unit tests for database operations and UI tests with Espresso
-6. **Security** - Enhanced encryption for sensitive user data

-### Technical Debt
-- Migrate layouts to ConstraintLayout for better performance
-- Externalize all strings to `strings.xml`
-- Implement proper error handling and loading states
-- Add comprehensive logging and crash reporting

----

-## 📄 License

-This project is developed for educational purposes as part of a mobile device programming course.

----

-## 🤝 Contributing

-This is an academic project.
-For suggestions or improvements, please open an issue or submit a pull request.